PWSCG Terms of Reference

 Meetings of the PWSCG

 10. The PWSCG will meet at least three times per year, including a meeting to assess the annual delivery of the PWS CSA and agree performance measures for future years.
-Other meetings may be called by the Chairman as required.
+Other meetings may be called by the Chair as required.

 11. A formal meeting of the PWSCG will be considered quorate provided no more than one half of members and one of the independent members are absent.
-An inquorate meeting may proceed in an advisory capacity to the Chairman.
+An inquorate meeting may proceed in an advisory capacity to the Chair.

 13. The PWSCG may establish sub-groups or hold special interest meetings as it considers appropriate to deliver its terms of reference.